-One way to make guests feel truly welcome is to try to replicate what they love about their own home.
-Imagine what they'd like to transport from their bedroom if they could.
+Make guests feel truly welcome by trying to replicate what they love about their own homes.
 Comfortable linens, supple pillows, and a good mattress lay the foundation.
-Then layer on specialized creature comforts.
-For example, give guests who like to read a padded headboard that's nice to lean against, and offer a throw to wrap around their shoulders.
+Then layer on specialized comforts tailored to each guest.
+For example, give guests who like to read extra pillows for leaning against, a throw to wrap around their shoulders, and a stack of reading material.
 If visitors have work to do, include a desk or lap desk, plus a charging station for their devices.

 Guest Room Comforts

-When you know there will be times you'll be hosting several people, and not all of them may want to share a bed, twin beds are a flexible option for guest rooms.
-You can even make one or both of them trundle beds to squeeze in a crowd.
-Separate the beds with an ample surface for twice the number of phones, books or magazines, lamps, and even snacks.
+Twin beds are a flexible option for guest rooms if you sometimes host several people who might not all want to share a bed.
+You can even incorporate trundle beds or bunks to squeeze in a crowd.
+Separate the beds with a nightstand that has ample space for phones, books or magazines, lamps, and even snacks.
 Give each sleeper an assortment of pillows to choose from, including large firm ones for leaning against.
-And let each person have control over sleep temperature: Dress beds with layers that can be stripped off, and offer throw blankets that can be added.
+And let each person have control over sleep temperature: Dress beds with layers that can be stripped off and offer throw blankets that can be added.
 A soft rug between the beds warms the floor and cushions footsteps if one person sleeps later than the other.

-The last thing you want as a host is to be responsible for a visitor to miss an important meeting.
-Make sure your guests have all they need to wake up refreshed, recharged, and on time.
-Equip the bedside table with an alarm clock, and make sure an electrical outlet is near for a place to charge phones overnight.
+Ensure your guests have everything they need to wake up refreshed, recharged, and on time.
+Equip the bedside table with an alarm clock, a glass for water, and a reading lamp.
+Make sure there's an electrical outlet nearby for a place to charge phones overnight.

 Provide your guests with clean towels and linens.
-It's best to leave these necessities someplace easily accessible so guests aren't rummaging through your linen closet.
-In a small guest bathroom, this shallow shelf fits the limited space while keeping towels and washcloths on hand.
+It's best to leave these necessities in an easily accessible spot so guests aren't rummaging through your linen closet.
+If you have a designated guest bathroom, stack fresh towels and washcloths on the countertop or a shelf.

 To really go the extra mile, create a place for your guests to properly store luggage.
-Whether you provide a bench at the foot of the bed or a bookshelf with deep, large compartments, your guests will be thankful they don't have to set their belongings on the floor.
+Provide a bench at the foot of the bed or a bookshelf with deep, large compartments.
+Your guests will be thankful they don't have to set their belongings on the floor.

 Tips for Getting a Guest Bedroom Ready